 So far, the US has banned the production of HMP products, but only to market imported products, such as oil or HMP seed.
 It now joins 25 countries in the world, which have allowed it to manufacture mainly food products, cosmetics, and textiles.

-In Israel, HEPP is still considered a dangerous drug and can not be used, except for the import of oil produced from HMP seeds, which does not contain cannabinoids, and recently also for construction purposes (see: Houses from cannabis in Israel).
+In Israel, HEPP is still considered a dangerous drug and can not be used, except for the import of oil that is produced from the seeds and is not contained Cannabinoids, And recently also for construction purposes (see: Houses from cannabis in Israel).

 A pilot that is currently being run by the Ministry of Agriculture and its framework Were sown The pilot fields in the north, center and south of the country are unable to produce results due to errors in the growth process, according to information provided to the magazine.

-Another important meaning of the new law in the US is that from now on, the non-psychoactive molecule in cannabis, CBD, may become a legal product in the US, according to commentators, as long as it is produced only from supervised plants that meet the standards set forth in the Economic Law.
+Another important meaning of the new law in the United States is that from now on the non-psychoactive molecule in cannabis, CBD, To a legal product in the US - according to commentators, as long as it is produced only from supervised plants that meet the standards set forth in the Economic Law.

 At the same time, there is a federal law that, like the Israeli one, determines that every component of cannabis is a dangerous and forbidden drug.
 It is therefore possible that the question of the legality of CBD will eventually reach the court that will have to rule.

 Some also argue that the fact that only recently Confirmed The FDA's first cannabis drug, one containing 99.9% CBD, will lead to pressure from the pharmaceutical company, with lobbying that will prevent the ingredient from being sold freely.

 If CBD is actually legal in the United States, albeit more narrowly and only with the approval of the Ministry of Agriculture, the move is likely to affect the entire world and will create a market value of 20 billion by 2022, according to a study by the Brightfield Institute.